seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 Everything mentioned is interpreted by default as a __union (ANY)__, so __OR__ does not need to be modeled explicitly. __NOT__ is used for exclusion, while intersections (__AND__) emerge through __combinatorics, nesting, and normalization__ rather than as a separate operator.
-Restrictions or attribute
-bindings (__WITH__) do not require an explicit operator either, since they are
-expressed __implicitly through tree structure and nesting__.
+Restrictions or entity bindings (__WITH__) do not require an explicit operator either, since they are expressed __implicitly through tree structure and nesting__.
 This reduction to a small set of primitives creates a __transparent, deterministic, and auditable retrieval logic__ that can be easily integrated into existing NLP pipelines.